Tell us about your career journey so far, and why you set up Peek & Poke?

 This is a weak answer but, err… all of it?

 I feel like right now, we as a team have managed to carve out a nice niche for ourselves that fits each of our skill-sets and interests well (Perhaps the rest of the team might tell you that’s complete bollocks, but I don’t think that’s the case).
 I’m a systems builder, so obviously I love building our games and business processes but I’m also a producer, so I find bringing talented people together to build something new really fulfilling.
-With Cari & Leanne joining us in recent years, it’s meant I don’t need to be as involved in the parts of the business that didn’t suit me as well (I REALLY don’t like writing proposals & pitches).
+These days I don’t need to be that involved in the parts of the business that didn’t suit me as very well (I REALLY don’t like writing proposals & pitches).

 <cliché>I’m proud to say that I get to work with a team of fun, clever people on projects we enjoy.
 It’s not very hard to get up to that in the morning.</cliché>